 - Partial collapse of your lung.

-- Injection of the nerve block drug into a blood vessel.
+- Injection of the nerve block medication into a blood vessel.

 - Bowel or bladder problems.

-- Allergic reactions to medications or dye used for the procedure.
+- Allergic reactions to medications or dye used during the procedure.

 Your doctor will discuss these with you before your procedure.Back to top